codeHaiku22/pySysInfo/README.md

 ## Troubleshooting

 ### Problem: Python Interpreter not Found
-The Python files within this application assume that your system's Python interpreter is located at `/usr/bin/python`.
+The `pysysinfo.py` file of this application requires that your system's Python version is 3.x and your interpreter is located at `/usr/bin/python3`.

 ```shell
 ./pysysinfo.py